 Celebrating the amazing achievements of young people is always a great occasion and the stunning venue of Belfast City Hall ensured it was extra special for everyone.

 The first meeting of the UKCC team for 2015 provided an opportunity to assess our current challenges and review our operational plans for 2015; we also took the opportunity to consider what the volunteer (including recruitment, induction training, reviews etc), young people and parent experiences should look like.

 In addition to catching up with the team, other colleagues were in London for a training course so I took the opportunity to meet up over dinner with a few of them to discuss a variety of topics.

 One such person was Ben Scholes, newly-appointed Deputy UK Commissioner for Programme (Adventure), so we took the chance to discuss current experiences with access to activities and how we could improve them.

 Breakfast with the Youth Commissioner team

-Breakfast on Sunday with Hannah, Jay and Jagz was a chance to hear their initial plans, not just for YouShape, the youth committee meeting taking place in February for 14-25 year olds, but plans for the younger age ranges too.
+Breakfast on Sunday with Hannah and team to hear their initial plans, not just for YouShape, the youth committee meeting taking place in February for 14-25 year olds, but plans for the younger age ranges too.

 Remembering what it’s about